The ALLIANCE and members joint response to a Health and Sport Committee on new regulations underpinning the Mental Health Act.

-The ALLIANCE, See Me, the Scottish Independent Advocacy Alliance and the Scottish Recovery Network have published a joint response to a Health and Sport Committee call for evidence on new regulations underpinning the Mental Health (Scotland) Act.
+The ALLIANCE, See Me, the Scottish Independent Advocacy Alliance and the Scottish Recovery Network have published a joint response to a Health and Sport Committee call for evidence (this link will take you away from this website) on new regulations underpinning the Mental Health (Scotland) Act.

 The Act, which passed through the Scottish Parliament in 2015, includes provisions related to named persons, advance statements and introduced a Victim Notification Scheme.